HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 6. Making a Planning Application in France

-Although it is generally assumed to be the local mairie (in particular the mayor) who are responsible for determining planning applications, in fact, this is only so in a minority of cases.
+Although it is generally assumed to be the local council (in particular the mayor) who are responsible for determining planning applications, in fact, this is not always the case in rural areas.

-If the mairie do not have a local plan in place, or they are a small commune (under 10,000 inhabitants) and do not feel competent to deal with planning applications, then the process is normally managed by the Direction départementale de l’equipement (DDE).
+If the mairie do not have a local plan in place, or they are a small commune (under 10,000 inhabitants) and do not feel competent to deal with planning applications, then the process is normally managed by the préfecture.

-The DDE is the county planning and highways department.
-It is based in the préfecture, but has a network of local offices throughout each county.
+The DREAL is the county planning and highways department and it has a network of local offices throughout each department.

 Accordingly, unlike in the UK, it is potentially civil servants who decide your planning application and not the local politicians.

-It is not entirely unusual for the DDE to make a decision with which the mayor is at odds.
-If the mayor disagrees with the opinion of the DDE, they themselves can make an appeal to the préfet within two months of the decision.
+It is not entirely unusual for the préfecture to make a decision with which the mayor is at odds.
+If the mayor/local council disagrees with the opinion of the préfecture, and the council are not the planning authority, then they themselves can make an appeal to the préfet within two months of the decision.

 Accordingly, do not always assume that all you need to do is get the mayor to support your application and that consent will be forthcoming.

-The mayor will always be influential, but their point of view will not always be the determining voice.
+The mayor will always be influential (and sometimes very influential with officials), but their point of view will not always be the determining voice.

 At a minimum, you need to find out whether the local mairie has planning responsibility and, if they do not, the existence of any local plan.